rishabh7823/VSDSquadron-Research--By-Rishabh/README.md

 <details>

- * Instal PUtty
+ * Instal PUtty by this [link](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
- * make sure you know your comunicayion number [in my case it was COM3]
+ * make sure you know your communication number [in my case it was COM3]
  * Then check if the `D's are showing up
  * Like this :-